You may have heard about using baking soda in cat litter, but…

 Too much of anything is usually a bad thing, and it is the same with baking soda.

-Don’t worry though, as the amount of baking soda in commercial cat litter is tiny indeed, and it poses no threat to either cats or kittens.
+Don’t worry though, as the amount of baking soda in commercial cat litter is tiny and poses no threat to either cats or kittens.

-A couple of tablespoons of baking soda is perfect for a large litter box.
+1-2 tablespoons of baking soda is sufficient for a large litter box.

-If there is no baking soda ingredient in the cat litter you buy, then what most cat owners do is to sprinkle some lightly on the bottom of the litter box, before adding the litter.
+If there is no baking soda ingredient in the cat litter you buy, then most cat owners will sprinkle some lightly on the bottom of the litter box, before adding the litter.

 You don’t need to add a lot of baking soda to the litter.